 Rank: The New Convertible Debentures are direct secured obligations of Magellan ranking subordinate to all senior debt, including the debt under the Bank Facility Agreement.

 For more information, see "Interest of Management and Others in Material Transactions" and "Material Contracts".
-See also "Risks Inherent in Magellan's Business - The Corporation's debt is significant and may need to be refinanced and such refinancing may not be available".

 Secured Subordinated Loan